 “Shout for joy to the LORD, all the earth.
 Worship the LORD with gladness…” (Psalm 100:1-2)

-We will be observing the following Covid – 19 protocols:
+We will still be observing the following Covid – 19 protocols:

-- Registration is required to attend a worship service.
+- Registration is required to attend our worship service.
 A worship service will be no larger than 40 people.
-Two worship services will be offered on a Sunday, one at 10 AM and the other at 6 PM.
-Please phone Della at 403.728.3479 by 8 PM on Thursday to register.
+You must register for a worship service by phone with Della at 403.728.3479.

 - Only sit in pews that are open.
 If a pew or section of a pew is cordoned off, please do not sit there.
 You are asked to go immediately to a pew.
 Please do not hang around in the foyer.

 - You will be ushered out of the building with timing given for proper physical distancing.
 Again, please do not hang around in the foyer.
-Please exit the church right away.
+Please exit the building right away.
+Please respect the directions of our ushers.

 - If you do remain outside of the church, please practice physical distancing.
-Want to set an example for our community.
+We want to set an example for our community.

 - Please, no hugging or hand shaking.